Search results for

 Why should you consider a dual-SIM smartphone?

-While most people can get by with a single SIM in their phone, there’s something to be said about the flexibility a dual-SIM device offers.
+While most people can get by with a single SIM in their phone, a dual-SIM device offers much more flexibility.
 A phone with dual-SIM support lets you store two (or more) phone numbers while also having data and texting attached to each SIM.
-Here are our picks for the best dual-SIM Android phones you can buy, but make sure you don’t accidentally grab a single-SIM version, as some of our picks come in multiple configurations.
+This can be especially handy for traveling as you can get a local SIM card for cheap data and continue receiving calls or SMS on your original number.
+Here are our picks for the best dual-SIM Android phones you can buy, but read the spec sheet to make sure you don’t accidentally grab a single-SIM version, as some of our picks come in multiple configurations.

 The best dual-SIM Android phones